danhorst/danhorst.com/README.md

 New blog entry:

-NOTE: Leave off the "content" directory at the beginning of the path.
+NOTE: Leave off the "content" directory at the beginning of the path when generating a new file.
 It is implicit.

 ```
 hugo new writing/name_of_post.md